MaySur/WCPC/problem1/README.md

 #  #19.
 Stacy commits Tax Fraud

 ## Background
 * Stacy is suspected of committing tax fraud and the IRS (Internal Revenue Service) wants to investigate her.
-Your task is to write a program that calculates the total tax amount Stacy should have paid based on her income.
-The program will take two inputs the total income and the amount of tax she paid and compare it to amount she actually should have paid.
-If the difference between the two amounts are not equal the program needs to output a message.
+Your task is to write a program that calculates the total tax Stacy should have paid based on her income.
+The program will take two inputs the total income and the amount of tax she paid and compare it to the amount she actually should have paid.
+If the difference between the two amounts are not equal, the program needs to output a message.

 ***

 ## Description
-* Given two integers (both integers), the first integer is Stacy's total income which is always bigger then 0 and the second integer amount of tax she paid.
-To find the amount of tax that Stacy should have paid use the below formula that will always output a integer:
+* Given two integers, the first representing Stacy's total income, which is guaranteed to be greater than 0, and the second representing the amount of tax she paid which is greater than 0, the formula below can be used to determine the accurate amount of tax that Stacy should have paid.
+This formula will always output an integer result:

 * For python:
 ```